-Wellington resident and benefactor Mark Dunajtschik has offered to build and gift a new $50 million Children’s Hospital to Wellington.
+In July 2017, Wellington resident and benefactor Mark Dunajtschik announced he would build and gift a new $50 million Children’s Hospital to Wellington.

 Mr Dunajtschik is an experienced builder and will manage the construction of the new hospital with his property partner Grant Corleison.

-Capital & Coast District Health Board (DHB) will work closely with the benefactor’s team and develop detailed plans and specifications for the new building.
-The DHB will own, operate and maintain the new Wellington Children’s Hospital, once it is completed.
+Capital & Coast District Health Board (CCDHB) has been working closely with the benefactor’s team to develop detailed plans and specifications for the new building.
+The DHB will own, operate and maintain the new Wellington Children’s Hospital, once it is completed in mid-2021.

 What is being built?

-The new hospital will be around 7,000m², likely to be spread over three floors.
+The new hospital will be around 7,000m², and spread over three floors.
 It will include: